• Sat. Mar 7th, 2026

 Use a small pouch or cube to keep your essentials organized, especially if you arrive late or leave early.
 That way, you won’t need to dig through your entire bag in the dark while others are sleeping.

-When Is the Best Time to Try One?
+When is the Best Time to Try Staying in Capsule hotels?

 Capsule hotels are available all year round, but your experience might be better depending on when you go.
 If you’re visiting Japan, avoid Golden Week (late April–early May), New Year, and Obon (mid-August), when domestic travel peaks.
 Pods will sell out quickly, and prices will jump.